Advertiser Disclosure

 If more than 1 person is injured, the benefits administrator will pay no more than 2 times the maximum limit for each type of injury.
 That sum will be divided among all covered persons eligible for benefits payments.

 In case of death, the benefits administrator will give the money to your named beneficiary.
 If you haven’t named a beneficiary, the order of preference goes from a spouse or domestic partner to children, then parents, siblings, and finally, your estate.
-If you go missing and haven’t been found after a year, then this will trigger the “loss of life” benefit.
+If you go missing and haven’t been found after a year, then this will trigger the loss-of-life benefit.

-Obviously, there are exclusions.
+There are exclusions.
 You aren’t covered if you’re a pilot or crew member on a flight, you get injured while committing a crime, you get injured while skydiving, your injury is self-inflicted, or you’re injured in a war.

 5. Does the Chase Sapphire Preferred Card Cover Hotel Cancellations?